Helio Courier

 During the early 1980s, new owners (Helio Aircraft Ltd.) made an attempt to build new aircraft with direct-drive Lycoming engines, to replace troublesome and expensive geared engines.
 In a further effort to reduce weight, a new composite landing gear was featured.
 The new models also featured modest winglets.
 Two models were produced, the H-800 and H-700.
-A total of 18 aircraft were built.
+A total of 18 aircraft were built, before production ceased in 1985.
 The rights to the Helio Stallion and Helio Courier were acquired by Helio Aircraft of Prescott, Arizona.

+In 2019, Helio Alaska was formed and based in Chugiak, Alaska.
+The company acquired the intellectual property and the FAA certificate 1A8 for the Courier, as well as access to surviving jigs and tooling.
+Advancements in manufacturing from handmade to numerically controlled machining identified a range of variability within the model's construction.
+New tooling was created, and the State of Alaska has supported the endeavor.

 Design and development

 Professor Otto C. Koppen designed aircraft for the Stout Metal Airplane Division of the Ford Motor Company, including the Ford Flivver, an aircraft that was supposed to be mass-produced by Ford.
 Koppen went on to design the Helio Courier.

 The demonstrator for the Courier's concept, "Helioplane #1", was converted by the then-local Wiggins Airways firm from a Piper PA-17 Vagabond Trainer, one of the so-named "short-wing Pipers" in production following World War II.
-Only the cabin area of the PA-17's original airframe remained unmodified, with the fuselage lengthened by four feet (1.2 meters), given a taller fin-rudder unit, clipped the Vagabond's stock 29 ft-3 inch (8.92 meter) wingspan down to only some 28.5 feet (8.7 meters), fitted the shortened wings with full-span leading-edge slats, long-span wing flaps that forced the ailerons to be much diminished in their span - only occupying the two outermost rib bays inboard of the wingtip; and a longer-travel main landing gear of a taller design, not unlike that of the 1930s-origin Fieseler Fi 156 German military short take-off and landing (STOL) pioneer aircraft.
+Only the cabin area of the PA-17's original airframe remained unmodified, with the fuselage lengthened by four feet (1.2 meters), given a taller fin-rudder unit, clipped the Vagabond's stock 29 ft-3 inch (8.92 meter) wingspan down to only some 28.5 feet (8.7 meters), fitted the shortened wings with full-span leading-edge slats, long-span wing flaps that forced the ailerons to be much diminished in their span – only occupying the two outermost rib bays inboard of the wingtip; and a longer-travel main landing gear of a taller design, not unlike that of the 1930s-origin Fieseler Fi 156 Storch German military short take-off and landing (STOL) pioneer aircraft.
 The powerplant for the demonstrator was switched to the Continental C85 boxer-four cylinder air-cooled engine, upgraded with fuel-injection, and uniquely equipped with a multi-belt speed reduction unit to drive its Aeroproducts nine-foot (2.75 meter) diameter, variable-pitch two-blade propeller, which contributed greatly to the amazing STOL flight characteristics of the demonstrator aircraft.
 The demonstrator's first flight took place on April 8, 1949, flying from what was then called the Boston Metropolitan Airport.